 Law school graduate salaries fall into a strange, arguably unhealthy pattern for a labor market.
 Whereas legal talent likely falls into a normal distribution, law school graduate salaries form a bi-modal distribution.

 Salaries cluster into two disparate groups.
 The left-side group is between $40,000 and $65,000.
 This group accounts for a little over half of reported salaries.
 (The median salary was $63,000 in 2014.)
 The left-hand peak is at $50,000 and accounts for about 11% of reported salaries.
-The right-side group peaks at $160,000, which accounted for about 17% of reported salaries.
+The right-side group peaks at $160,000 (biglaw market in 2014), which accounted for about 17% of reported salaries.
 There are graduates between the peaks, but the gulf indicates a bidding war for top graduates.
+The bidding war has since resulted in increased salaries for top graduates, to $190,000 in 2018.

 While this curve is instructive in many ways, it does overstate graduate salaries in two key ways.
 First, the curve only reflects employed graduates in full-time, long-term jobs.
 About a quarter of the 2014 graduating class did not meet this specification.
 For NALP's purpose of understanding salaries post-law school, exluding non-employed graduates (54%) and graduates with part-time or short-term jobs (38%) makes sense.
 But if the purpose is to shed light on near-term graduate financial outcomes, the curve exhibits exlusion bias.